Want to learn more? Register for our SCC Informational Webinar.

 Smart Community Corps uses a “pair model,” placing chosen interns in pairs to work together on projects.
 The aim is to bring students together with complementary skillsets, experiences, and expertise so that together they can learn from each other and leverage their joint work for cross-learning and co-creation on the project.
 Together, the community/project and the interns benefit from the multidisciplinary and diverse experiences and perspective the student pair brings.

 The SCC internship program offers students the opportunity to work as a cohort on impactful smart technology projects.
 Our interns will gain experience working with local governments, communities, and non-profit leaders and expand their professional network while receiving a summer stipend.

 The SCC Internship Provides:

-- Practical knowledge of smart city projects
+- Practical knowledge of smart technology projects

-- Experience working with a local government
+- Experience working with a local government, community, or research project

-- A stipend of up to $8,000 depending on job/location
+- A summer living stipend of $8,000

 - Additional programing through our SCC collaborators

 - Full PIN staff support throughout the internship